-Goal #1 Implement, by July 1, 2014, a marketing plan that promotes a positive NDMA image and targets increased enrollment in Kindergarten and 1st grade.
-Person Responsible: Director of Operations teaching techniques to use at home with their children by February 28, 2015.
+- Goal #1 Implement, by July 1, 2014, a marketing plan that promotes a positive NDMA image and targets increased enrollment in Kindergarten and 1st grade.
+Person Responsible: Director of Operations - Goal #2 Coordinate with resources at NDMA to use print and/or electronic media to inform parents of specific teaching techniques to use at home with their children by February 28, 2015.
+Person Responsible: Instructional Leader